 Slave narratives recount the personal experiences of antebellum slaves or former slaves, and comprise one of the most extensive and influential traditions in African American literature and culture.
 Slave narratives were hugely popular in the 19th and early 20th centuries, with many going through multiple re-printings and selling tens of thousands of copies.
 In fact, until the 1930’s, slave narratives outnumbered novels written by African Americans.

 Searching the Online Catalog

-When searching for materials in the Newberry’s collections, check the online catalog.
+When searching for materials in the Newberry’s collections, check our Primo VE catalog online.
 If you know the author or title of the item you want, simply search using the Author or Title search options within the online catalog.
-If you do not know the author or title, you may try searching under the following subject headings:
+You can also search by Subject using the “Advanced Search” function to the right of the search bar.
+Select “Subject” in the drop-down menu of search features in place of “Any field,” then copy-and-paste one of the following subject headings:

 Slaves’ writings, American